LinqLover/google-photos-rummy/README.md

    python3 google_photos_rummy.py
    ```

-   Recommended sample size is ~50, depending on the number of memories, players, and the available time.
+   The recommended sample size is ~50, depending on the number of memories, players, and available time.

    The script will ask you to perform a few simple steps for authorization.
    Do as instructed.